SzymonLepianka/AGH-CI-Dog-Breed-Classifier/README.md

 # AGH-CI-Dog-Breed-Classifier
 ## 2022 Computational Intelligence Project
-Dog Breed Classifier implementation for SP2 course on AGH UST.
+Dog Breed Classifier implementation for CI course on AGH UST.

 ## Topic of the project
 Image classification of Stanford Dogs